Why Group Therapy is a Beneficial Approach to Mental Health Care

 What makes group therapy unique?

-I believe what makes group therapy a unique experience exists in the concepts of social connection and self-expansion.
+What makes group therapy a unique experience is the concepts of social connection and self-expansion.
 It allows a person to safely be vulnerable with other individuals who may be experiencing similar challenges or difficulties.
 In that, the person is provided not only support but provided the opportunity to be able to give support.
 This fosters a feeling of interconnectedness that combats common mental health challenges such as loneliness and lacking a sense of purpose.
 This interconnectedness nurtures a sense of understanding of others and our world, which in turn translates to a deeper and broader understanding of ourselves.

 What are some of the benefits of group therapy?

 The benefits of group therapy have been well-documented.
-Some of these benefits include developing a support network, having a soundboard of peers for your thoughts, and feelings, providing perspective to your experiences, combatting stigma associated with mental illness, developing a sense of acceptance and belonging, and discovering new ways of making positive changes.
+Some of these benefits include developing a support network, having a sounding board of peers for your thoughts and feelings, providing perspective to your experiences, combating stigma associated with mental illness, developing a sense of acceptance and belonging, and discovering new ways of making positive changes.
 All of this contributes to progress being made in treatment.

 What kinds of group therapy does Lakeland Regional Health Harrell Family Center for Behavioral Wellness offer?